balihkognog/kognog-lfs/README.md

 VERSION CONTROL:
 ================

-12/04/2023
-First upload of KOGNOG LFS to my Github account not sure of what I am doing so far, but here it goes This version only runs Main Menu, READ ME, Preface, and Introduction All sections a text extracted from the LFS Book so far, plus some of mine
+1) 12/04/2023: First upload of KOGNOG LFS to my Github account. not sure of what I am doing so far, but here it goes.
+This version only runs Main Menu, READ ME, Preface, and Introduction.
+All sections a text extracted from the LFS Book so far, plus some of mine.